 From Pakistan to India

 I missed Pakistan almost instantly as I was assailed from all sides by touts trying to sell me shit.

 “You want buy Taj Mahal clock, good price for you”

-The last remnants of MDMA from the night before slowly sweated out of my skin as I lugged my pack to a nearby bus and began the journey to Delhi…
+The last remnants of MDMA from the Pakistani rave the night before slowly sweated out of my skin as I lugged my pack to a nearby bus and began the journey to Delhi…

 India… well, India is India.
 I’ve spent nearly two years of my life backpacking around India and know the country, and the people, well.
 I have many Indian friends and have enjoyed many amazing moments whilst travelling in India.

 The hassle one encounters is relentless… Sure, it’s possible to avoid this if you stick to the tourist enclaves of Manali, Hampi and Goa (all good places) but if you want to experience the real India, you need to go on a real adventure…

 Luckily, this time, I had come up with an ingenious way to explore without being reliant on public transport or having to deal with tuk tuk drivers…

 This time, myself and my brother would be driving a psychedelic rickshaw across India, kindly donated by The Rickshaw Challenge.

 Tips for the Wagah Border crossing